 Share, apply and interpret new methods for predicting the rate, pattern and impact of permafrost thaw customised for specific conditions within the Dehcho.

-Winter data downloaded from all DCoP automated stations.
-Field studies commence.
+Winter data downloaded from all DCoP automated stations (Thanks Guardians!).
+DCoP field studies commence throughout Dehcho.

 Presentation on Dehcho Collaborative on Permafrost by Dr. Miguel Sioui for World Water Day.
 Tristan Gingrass-Hill and Steve Kojkelj present combined work of DCoP and Thermokarst Collective to researchers/students of the Laurier-GNWT Partnership.
 Annual snow surveys conducted at Scotty Creek by Dehcho Guardians and Mason Dominico.